 Overview

-Journal is website-building service provided to Falmouth University by a third-party provider, CampusPress.
+Journal is a website-building service provided to Falmouth University by a third-party provider, CampusPress.
 The Digital Learning team supports users accessing and interacting with Journal.
 This includes guidance on creating new websites and troubleshooting any issues with service.

 The Digital Learning team wants everyone using our websites and digital resources to have a positive experience.
 For example, that means you should be able to:

-• zoom in up to 300% without the text spilling off the screen
+- zoom in up to 300% without the text spilling off the screen

-• navigate most of the website using just a keyboard
+- navigate most of the website using just a keyboard

-• navigate most of the website using speech recognition software
+- navigate most of the website using speech recognition software

-• listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 Accessibility features in different devices

-My Computer My Way explains how people can make their computers, tablets and smart phones easier to use and is divided into the following sections: visionhearingmotor and cognitive (learning differences).
+My Computer My Way explains how people can make their computers, tablets and smart phones easier to use and is divided into the following sections: vision, hearing, motor and cognitive (learning differences).
 A wide range of devices are covered with downloadable factsheets.

 How accessible is Journal?